-Give your family the Wi-Fi that it deserves by upgrading to an eero system
+Give your family the Wi-Fi they deserve by upgrading to an eero system

 - Only two Ethernet ports

-The eero Pro WiFi System 3-Pack takes things to the extreme by covering up to a whopping 6,000 square feet in wireless goodness.
-This top of the line system utilizes Tri-Band technology that uses a separate signal for communication between each unit, which helps alleviate potential network congestion.
+The eero Pro 6E tri-band mesh Wi-Fi system three-pack takes things to the extreme by covering up to 6,000 square feet in wireless goodness.
+This top-of-the-line Wi-Fi 6E system utilizes tri-band technology and a new 6 GHz band, which helps alleviate potential network congestion and provides up to 1.3 Gbps speeds over the air.

-Just like with the Dual-Band eero's, the Pro models feature two Ethernet ports each, but they come in a slightly larger form factor.
-However, the Pro gets its juice through USB-C, making placement options flexible as there are tons of different cable sizes and mounts available to give them a much cleaner installation.
+Like the dual-band eeros, the 6E Pro models feature two Ethernet ports on each unit.
+However, the 6E Pro kicks it up a notch as it sports an auto-sensing 2.5 GbE port for the fastest possible hardwired connections that you can get.

 Pros:

-- Covers up to 6,000 sq ft
+- Covers up to 6,000 sq. ft.

 Cons: